 AB 484 (Bonilla): Pupil Assessments: Measurement of Academic Performance and Progress (MAPP) was signed into law on October 2, 2013.
 It establishes California’s new student assessment system, now known as the California Assessment of Student Performance and Progress (CAASPP).Senate Bill 359 (Mitchell, Beall, and Hancock): California Mathematics Placement Act of 2015 requires the governing boards or bodies of local educational agencies (LEAs) that serve pupils entering grade nine and that have not already done so to adopt “a fair, objective, and transparent mathematics placement policy” before the beginning of the 2016–17 school year.
 (LEAs are defined as county offices of education, school districts, state special schools, and charter schools.)
 The mathematics placement policy must be adopted in a regularly scheduled public meeting.

-Information and sites with resources, informative and classroom-based, relating to mathematics education, and transitioning to the Common Core State Standards-Mathematics.
+Information and sites with resources, informative and classroom-based, relating to mathematics education, and transitioning to the Common Core State Standards-Mathematics (CCSSM).

 CDE and the CCSS

-The CDE’s web page regarding the CCSS, including, but not limited to, the Implementation Plan for California, professional learning modules, and resources from the CaCCSS-M Task Force.
+The CDE’s web page regarding the CCSS, including, but not limited to, the Implementation Plan for California, Equity Quality Professional Learning Standard Story, and resources from the CaCCSS-M Task Force.

 2014 Mathematics Adoption